Tarnadas/ninres-rs/README.md

 You can also enable additional features:

-`tar_ninres`: write Nintendo resource to tar ball.
+`tar`: write Nintendo resource to tar ball.

 `zstd`: ZSTD decompression.